IPv6

 How can I determine whether my network supports IPv6?

-You can check your devices and network settings to see if IPv6 addresses are being used.
+You can check your devices and network settings to see whether IPv6 addresses are being used.
 Many operating systems support IPv6.

 What are the main differences between IPv4 and IPv6?

-IPv6 offers a larger address space, more efficient routing, integrated security through IPsec and improved functions for automatic configuration, while IPv4 is subject to severe limitations in terms of address availability and security.
+IPv6 offers a larger address space, more efficient routing, integrated security via IPsec, and enhanced automatic configuration features, while IPv4 suffers from stricter limitations in address availability and security.

-The main goal of IPv6 is to solve the fundamental problem of IP address scarcity and to strengthen the infrastructure of the Internet for future growth.
-With a larger address space and modern functions, IPv6 ensures the continuity and expandability of the Internet while enabling new technologies and applications.
+The main goal of IPv6 is to solve the fundamental problem of IP address depletion and strengthen the Internet’s infrastructure for future growth.
+With its larger address space and modern features, IPv6 ensures the continuity and expandability of the Internet while enabling new technologies and applications.

 How large is the assigned prefix?